CSoellinger/php-laravel-fon-ws/README.md

 cd php-laravel-fon-ws
 cp .env.example .env

-# Add your FON credentials to .env
+# Add your FON credentials to .env (for local testing)
+# Or configure them in config/fon-webservices.php from any source

 # Install dependencies and start
 composer install
 ./vendor/bin/sail up -d